Last Updated on September 28, 2022 by Jim Ferri

 A note: although you can take a bus tour of the Cotswolds, see it by car if you can.
 A car gives you the ability to poke into the region’s many nooks and crannies.

 You’ll find rentals at London’s Heathrow as well as in Oxford, Bath, and other nearby cities.
-Just be sure the car has GPS or bring your own since the area’s roads and little lanes are not always well sign posted.

 An Introduction to the Cotswolds

 To non-British travelers, many towns in the Cotswolds have odd-sounding names.
 Stow-on-the-Wold, Chipping Campden, Upper Slaughter, and Bourton-on-the-Water, for starters.

 That’s because they are derived from Old English.
 “Cotswold,” for example, is a combination of the word “cots,” indicating sheep enclosures, and “wolds,” meaning gentle hills.
 “Chipping” is an Old English word for market.